tripitakit/aliscan/README.md

 - **Flask 2.2.3**: Web framework for building the application's interface
 - **Werkzeug 2.2.3**: WSGI utility library for handling HTTP requests and serving the web application
 - **BioPython 1.81**: Library for biological computation, used for processing and analyzing nucleotide sequences
+- **SQLite3**: Included in Python's standard library, used for state persistence

 ## Installation